ollieri3/moviewatch/README.md

 Head to `frontend/screens/Movies/components/MovieCard.js` and convert to a `.tsx` Typescript component.

 3. In the Movies screen component, create a mutation which adds a movie to your watch list when clicked.
 Don't forget to type your mutation!, Use the [schema documentation](http://localhost:5000)

-    **Tip**: Use the GraphQL Schema documentation at localhost:5000 to help write the interface for a movie!

     **Tip**: [Apollo useMutation hook](https://www.apollographql.com/docs/react/essentials/mutations/#the-usemutation-hook)